 You and the people within your community can make the world a kinder place.
 Here are some suggestions on what you can do to spread kindness in your town or city.

 Many businesses, churches, and nonprofit organizations seek out volunteers for projects and positive initiatives.
-This is especially true as we start approaching the holiday season, when various charities seek to help out families in need.

 Although it may be challenging to find volunteer opportunities during a pandemic, there still may be some options available.